Do What You Do (Mudvayne song)

-"Do What You Do" is the second track and first single released from the album, The New Game, by American band Mudvayne.

-"Do What You Do" is their second-most successful single, reaching number two on the U.S. Mainstream Rock chart.
+"Do What You Do" is the second track and first single released from the 2008 album The New Game by American band Mudvayne.
+It is their second-most successful single, reaching number two on the U.S. Mainstream Rock chart.
 Mudvayne announced in an interview on Fuse's No. 1 Countdown that "Do What You Do" will have a video.
 Along with "A New Game" and "Scarlet Letters", "Do What You Do" includes a guitar solo; the first since "Fear", from their EP, The Beginning of All Things to End.